ThanDK/ZAD-AI-Promt-protocal/README.md

 For high-risk files (e.g., global state, core contexts), the AI will state that the inquiry is critical and must be performed before a blueprint can be safely created.

 AI's Expected Response (Example):
+Phase 2 Inherited.
 Investigation initiated.
 I have analyzed the new files.
 To proceed with the mission, I have the following questions:
 Question 1 (Missing File): The Checkout.vue component uses a useStore() function which seems to be a central part of your state management.
 To understand how data flows, I need to see the full code for stores/main.js.
 Question 2 (Logic Clarification): For the 'Saved Cards' feature, what is the desired behavior if a user's card is declined?
 Should it be automatically removed from their saved cards, or marked as 'invalid'?
 Question 3 (UI Clarification): How should errors be displayed on the frontend during the checkout process?
 Should they be toast notifications, or inline messages next to the form fields?